 Because of these many benefits, I have found many times throughout the year to add science & STEM to my curriculum.

-Here are some favorite ideas that you can easily add to your existing lesson plans throughout the school year.
+Here are some favorite ideas that you can easily add to your existing lesson plans throughout the school year or if you would like ready-made science lessons for the year click here.

 Apple Science Experiments & STEM Challenges